-Spain has heard that an American leet is preparing to leave for European waters.
+Spain has heard that an American fleet is preparing to leave for European waters.
 The forts at the Canary Islands are being manned.

-The Cuban army will receive one ear's pay on December 10.
-Notes for he balance will be issued.
-It is beeved that the United States will uarantee the loan.
+The Cuban army will receive one year's pay on December 10.
+Notes for the balance will be issued.
+It is believed that the United States will guarantee the loan.

-Americans, who intend to go to Cuba, find employment are warned.

-to find employment are warned away from the island for the present.
+Americans, who intend to go to Cuba to find employment are warned away from the island for the present.
 There is nothing going on in the way of in-dustry and men willing to work, are begging in the streets.